Appropriate filtering

 • Group / Multi-site Management – the ability for deployment of central policy and central oversight or dashboard

 • Mobile and App content – mobile and app content is often delivered in entirely different mechanisms from that delivered through a traditional web browser.
 To what extent does the filter system block inappropriate content via mobile and app technologies (beyond typical web browser delivered content).
-Providers should be clear about the capacity of their filtering system to manage content on mobile and web apps and any configuration or component requirements to achieve this.
+Providers should be clear about the capability of their filtering system to manage content on mobile and web apps and any configuration or component requirements to achieve this.

 • Multiple language support – the ability for the system to manage relevant languages